 If you are found at-fault in a car accident, you’ll likely have to pay your policy’s collision deductible for the repair of your own vehicle.
 If there is no damage to your own vehicle, but damage to another car or property (fence, sign, etc.) this would most likely be covered under property damage and no deductible applies.
-This does not mean you would not be found "at-fault" but rather you would not be filing a claim under the collision coverage so the deductible would not be applicable.
+This does not mean you would not be found "

-When You’re in an Accident Another Driver Causes
+When You’re in an Accident Caused by Another Driver:

 If you’re involved in a multi-vehicle accident that’s caused by another driver, you theoretically shouldn’t have to pay your deductible.
 Since they’re at fault, all claims related to the accident should be filed against their policy -- which would mean your policy’s deductible doesn’t apply.

 In reality, however, it’s sometimes necessary to pay your deductible even if you’re not responsible for an accident.
 Determining fault can take some time (a long time, in some cases), and the other driver’s auto insurance company probably won’t cover any claim you file until

 In these situations, the process usually goes as follows:

 - To get your car repaired as quickly as possible, file a claim against your own car insurance policy.